Tax Savings –

 - Commencement of spouse’s employment

 DCAP plan elections are only valid for the current plan year.
-Plan participants must elect to enroll each year in order to continue participation.
+Employees must elect to enroll in the plan each year to continue participation.
 The DCAP plan year effective date is January 1, each year.

 The maximum annual contribution for the calendar year is the lowest of the following amounts: